CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     - Select the **SQL Server resource (1)** found on the **unhealthy resources** tab of **Affected resources** named **<inject key="SQL Server" props="{\&quot;enableCopy\&quot;:true,\&quot;style\&quot;:{\&quot;fontWeight\&quot;:\&quot;bold\&quot;}}" />**
     - click on **Fix (2)**
     - Select the **asclab-la-XXXXXX (3)** workspace from the dropdown
-    - Click **Fix 1 resource (4)**.
+    - Click **Fix 1 resource (4)**

-By performing above mentioned operations, you can now ensure your existing resources and new ones will be enabled for auditing.
+By performing the above mentioned operations, you can now ensure that your existing resources and new ones will be enabled for auditing.
 Auditing on your SQL Server helps you track database activities across all databases on the server and save them in an audit log.
 <br>
       ![Sql Auditing](../Images/m3fs6.png)